 The turbocharger is one of the most misunderstood products in the automotive industry.
 If the vehicle starts to emit smoke the turbocharger will invariably get the blame.
-It is this ignorance or lack of knowledge by the owners and even some fitters that makes turbocharger service a very difficult area to work in.

 A turbocharger operates in an extremely harsh environment - 1050°C exhaust gas/turbine temperature and over 200,000-RPM rotor speeds are not uncommon operating conditions for an automotive turbocharger.
 Appreciating this will help you understand why a turbocharger will fail if the engine or supporting systems are not in good order.
 The main life-sustaining factor for a turbocharger is the lubricating oil, comparable to the blood supply for a human being.